PavanRangani/docs/docs/prd/philanthropy/grant.md

 ### UI requirement

-When all pyaments are pending, it shows delete confirmation dialog.
+When all payments are pending, it shows delete confirmation dialog.
 [Delete when no payment are made](https://drive.google.com/file/d/1GvojVshI5eWwwXoSAeOKs7FEliLB7BfV/view)

 When at least one payment is made, its shows `Delete not possible` dialog with option to `Close Grant`.
 [Delete when payment are made](https://drive.google.com/file/d/1UuNx0vqmPo1kStja8HO9IbaAQyXykMUX/view)